Primary frequency regulation in power grids with on-off loads: chattering, limit cycles and convergence to optimality: Optimal power allocation with hysteretic loads

 \subsection{Optimal supply and hybrid load control problem}

-\icl{ We investigate in this section} how to adjust the generation and hybrid controllable demand to meet the step change in $p^L$ and simultaneously minimize the total cost that accounts for the extra power generated and the disutility of loads.
+how to adjust the generation and hybrid controllable demand to meet the step change in $p^L$ and simultaneously minimize the total cost that accounts for the extra power generated and the \ak{\ic{cost incurred when on-off loads alter their demand}}.

 Let $C_{h,j}(d^c_j)$ denote the costs incurred from deviations $d^c_j$ in controllable demand.
 The discrete nature of controllable loads suggests the following structure for the cost functions,

 where $c^d_j > 0, j \in N$.
 Furthermore, we let $\frac{c_j}{2}(p_{j}^M)^2$ and $\frac{1}{2A_j}(d^{u}_j)^2$ be the costs incurred for generation $p^M_j$ and the change in frequency, which alters frequency dependent uncontrollable demand $d^u_j$.
 The total cost is the sum of all the above costs.
 The problem, called the optimal supply and hybrid load control problem (H-OSLC), is to choose the vectors $p^M$, $d^c$ and $d^u$ such that this total cost is minimized when simultaneously power balance is achieved.